GalvanizeOpenSource/math-essentials-for-data-science/src/linear-algebra-1.rst

 Transposes
 -------------

+A **matrix transpose** is an operation that Takes an :math:`m \times n` matrix and turns into an :math:`n \times m` matrix where the rows of the original matrix are the columns in the transposed matrix, and visa versa.

-It is convention to represent vectors as column matrices.
+Recall that it is convention to represent vectors as column matrices.

 A **column matrix**